GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/cloud_shell_tutorial.md

 </walkthrough-editor-open-file>

 ### Store the Sensor Board public key
-Paste the public key in the file and save the change.
-Content starts with `-----BEGIN PUBLIC KEY-----` and ends with `-----END PUBLIC KEY-----`
+Paste the public key in the file, the key starts with `-----BEGIN PUBLIC KEY-----` and ends with `-----END PUBLIC KEY-----`.
+Close the file.

 ## Create IoT Core device
-Create the sensor board identity in the newly created IoT Core registry with Sensor Board public key.
+Create the sensor board device identity in the newly created IoT Core registry with Sensor Board public key.
 In Cloud Shell run:
 ```bash
 gcloud iot devices create $DEVICE_ID \
 --region=$REGION \